- July 30, 2017

 Bullet Soul Infinite Burst is a shooting game that builds on the original Bullet Soul, with improved level design, new modes, and more destruction.
 The game features a Burst Mode with coin-collecting mechanics and a Combination Burst system, as well as the addition of the Loop character in all modes.
 The musical score is composed by Kenji Ito, Kohta Takahashi, and Jake 'Virt' Kaufman.

-- The game offers a variety of modes and characters, along with an engaging soundtrack that enhances the overall experience.
+- The game features a fantastic soundtrack that enhances the overall experience.

 “It's a shame because this game has pretty high production values which are just wasted on its crude and heavy-handed core mechanics.”